 U films should be set within a positive framework and should offer reassuring counterbalances to any violence, threat or horror.
 If a work is particularly suitable for pre-school children, this will be indicated in the ratings info.

-Do you have news, reviews or comments for 'Toy Story 4'?
+Do you have a review or comment for 'Toy Story 4'?

 Highest chart position: 1